FadesOner/Note-Taker-App/README.md

 using the methods GET, POST and DELETE, also using our own api.

 # Table of contents
+- Description

-Instalation
+- Instalation
-Usage
+- Usage
-License
+- License
-Technologies
+- Technologies
-Contact
+- Contact
-Image
+- Image link
+- Website link

 # Instalation